CSS - grid-template-areas Property

-The CSS property grid-template-areas defines named sections within a grid that outline the arrangement of the cells and identify them with specific names.
+CSS grid-template-areas property defines named sections within a grid that outline the arrangement of the cells and identify them with specific names.
+The element of the grid can then use these name to refer to the specific region using the grid-area property.

 Syntax